GiacomoPope/giacomopope.github.io/README.md

 # About Me

+## Giacomo (Jack) Pope

+Recent PhD graduate from the University of Liverpool.
+My thesis was titled "Cosmological Killing Horizons and their Thermodynamics", and the main results of my thesis are split between my two papers linked above.

-I am currently playing CTFs as a member of [cr0wn](https://cr0wn.uk) and I co-founded the website [CryptoHack](https://cryptohack.org) with [Hyperreality](https://github.com/hyperreality/ctf-writeups).
+I co-founded the website [CryptoHack](https://cryptohack.org) with [Hyperreality](https://github.com/hyperreality/ctf-writeups), and regularly play CTF competitions with [cr0wn](https://cr0wn.uk) and [Organizers](https://ctftime.org/team/42934).

-Currently I am particularly interested in elliptic curve cryptography, so the writeups I choose to discuss will generally be focused on this area.
+Currently, I am particularly interested in elliptic curve cryptography, so the writeups and blog posts I make will generally be focused on this area.